 What can I do if the timescales are not met by the local authority?

 There are legal timescales that local authorities are expected to comply with, however, our advice is to keep dialogue open with the local authority.

 Ask your Family Services Co-ordinator when you will receive the draft/final plan.
 If you are unhappy a timescale has not been met you could complain to the local authority (LA) and if you are unsatisfied with their response, to the Local Government Ombudsman.

 Where an Educational Psychologist or other specialist recommends provision in their report, this could be put in place now ahead of the EHC plan being finalised.
-There may however be instances where a school will need to discuss additional funding with the LA in order to meet the needs.
+There may, however, be instances where a school will need to discuss help from the local authority to be able to meet the needs.